T‑7A Recapitalization

 Laughlin Air Force Base, Texas

-The Air Force published a Notice of Intent to prepare an EIS in the Federal Register on January 17, 2023.
+The Air Force has prepared an Environmental Impact Statement (EIS) to address its proposal to recapitalize the T‑38C Talon flight training program at Laughlin Air Force Base (AFB) with T‑7A Red Hawk aircraft.
 This proposal supports the Secretary of the Air Force’s strategic basing decisions to recapitalize existing T‑38C pilot training installations, and Laughlin AFB would be the third of five installations to be environmentally analyzed for possible recapitalization.

 The Air Force plans to recapitalize its T-38C fleet at Air Education Training Command's five pilot training installations: Joint Base San Antonio (JBSA)-Randolph in Texas, Columbus AFB in Mississippi, Laughlin AFB in Texas, Vance AFB in Oklahoma, and Sheppard AFB in Texas.
 JBSA‑Randolph was selected as the first installation to undergo recapitalization because it provides the majority of instructor pilot training and is an Introductions to Fighter Fundamentals location.
 Recapitalization of JBSA-Randolph would serve as an essential first step in establishing a T‑7A instructor pilot pipeline and would set the conditions to transition to T‑7A training at the other four pilot training installations.